vkavsek/mailomat/README.md

 - flyctl (for Deployment and Monitoring only)

 ### Development:
-- It needs a running Postgres database for the tests to work.
+ It needs a running Postgres database for the tests to work.
-You can initialize the Docker image running a PG_DB with `scripts/init_docker_db.sh` script.
+ You can initialize the Docker image running a Postgres database with `scripts/init_docker_db.sh` script.
  By default the script tries to delete the previous Docker image with the same name, if running for the first time you need to run it like so:
 #### bash
 ```sh